The Octopus Project: History

-On April 30, 2006, the Octopus Project performed at the Coachella Valley Music and Arts Festival.
+On April 30, 2006, The Octopus Project performed at Coachella.
 They were offered the opportunity after a fan, unbeknownst to the band, entered them in a contest held by the festival on MySpace in which voters were to "nominate their favorite band for an open slot at the festival".
-In 2007, they supported underground hip hop star, Aesop Rock and indie electronic icons Stereo Total on their national tours.
-In 2008, the group performed at notable festivals such as Lollapalooza, All Tomorrow's Parties, and the Austin City Limits Festival.
+On October 31, 2006, Graveface Records released The House of Apples and Eyeballs -- a collaborative album between the band & Black Moth Super Rainbow.